 Aly's Story

 Aly joined Watsi on March 12th, 2013.
-Eight years ago, Aly joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Aly's most recent donation traveled 8,600 miles to support Linn's Baby, a four day old baby girl from Thailand, to fund a colostomy so she can grow up healthy.
+Nine years ago, Aly joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Aly's most recent donation traveled 8,800 miles to support David, a 14-year-old boy from Cambodia, to fund spinal surgery.

 Impact